petepm/Slundge/lyrics.md

 Miserable to try to be
 That one particle in the sea

-We're all the sun
-Single family
-But not like that

-No villains or heroes
-A revelation when you're not the sun

 Success for one is success for all
 Your beauty is our beauty